w3f/polkadot-wiki/docs/learn-account-restore.md

 [this document](https://github.com/paritytech/parity-signer/blob/master/docs/tutorials/Recover-Account-Polkadotjs.md)
 for details.

-On Parity Signer, click on the top right user icon on the screen.
+On Parity Signer, click on the top-right user icon on the screen.
 Proceed to "+ Add Identity".
 On this screen, tap on the "recover existing identity" button.

 ![restore-using-parity](assets/parity_Signer_restore1.PNG)